corda/corda-solutions/bn-apps/cordapp-distribution/design/design.md

 Out of scope:
 * CZ on-boarding.
 This design document assumes that a user already has a valid CZ certificate.
 * Initial node setup.
-CorDapps, such as [Business Network Membership Service](https://github.com/corda/corda-solutions/blob/master/bn-apps/memberships-management/design/design.md) and CorDapp Distribution Service, which are required for BN on-boarding, will have to be distributed in other ways.
+CorDapps to on-board to a BN, such as [Business Network Membership Service](https://github.com/corda/corda-solutions/blob/master/bn-apps/memberships-management/design/design.md) and CorDapp Distribution Service, will have to be distributed in some other way.
 * Update installation.
 To install an update, a node needs to be switched into the *flows draining mode* and then restarted.
 Both of the operations would require a human intervention and can't be automated at the moment.

 ### Timeline